earthly/website/blog/_posts/2023-07-05-pulumi-with-eks-and-go.md

 To expand your Pulumi knowledge and explore its adaptability to different cloud environments, take a look at this guide on using Pulumi with [Google Cloud](https://www.pulumi.com/docs/clouds/gcp/get-started/).

-Remember, the possibilities with Pulumi are vast, so let your creativity run wild as you architect your cloud in
+Remember, the possibilities with Pulumi are vast, so let your creativity run wild as you architect your cloud infrastructure.

+{% include_html cta/bottom-cta.html %}

 ## Outside Article Checklist